vruusmann/blog/_posts/2015-03-10-openscoring_api_upgrade_guide.md

 The version 1.2 command-line application does not support the majority of "old" command-line options.
 Some of them were converted to configuration entries as demonstrated above.
 The others were extracted into new applications.

 The case in point is the command-line option `--deploy-dir`, which was extracted to a command-line application `org.openscoring.client.DirectoryDeployer`.
-Such "separation of concerns" makes it possible to synchronize a local filesystem directory with a remote Openscoring web service, or monitor several directories for PMML file addition and removal events simultaneously.
+Such separation of concerns makes it possible to synchronize a local filesystem directory with a remote Openscoring web service, or monitor several directories for PMML file addition and removal events simultaneously.